Breast Lift in Philadelphia

 Breast Lift Recovery

-Patients can expect the post-operative recovery from surgery to last between seven and ten days.
+Patients can expect the postoperative recovery from surgery to last between seven and ten days.
 In the first couple of days post-surgery, it is common for patients to experience some degree of swelling and bruising.

 These will take from one to three weeks to completely subside.
-There may be mild to moderate pain immediately after the surgery, but Dr. Lohner will prescribe appropriate mediations to keep patients resting comfortably at home.
+There may be mild to moderate pain immediately after the surgery, but Dr. Lohner will prescribe appropriate medications to keep patients resting comfortably at home.
 Temporary numbness is not uncommon.

 For the first several weeks after a mastopexy, patients will be required to wear a support bra or support garment.
 Normally, patients feel well enough to return to work or school in three to five days after surgery, although, strenuous activities need to be postponed for a full six to eight weeks.